judithyueli/mexBBFMM2D/README.md

 | 100,000  |               11.4|
 | 1000,000 |             126.2 |

-BBFMM2D is written in C++.
-For usage within a Matlab code, you should use the mexBBFMM2D, which is the Matlab MEX gateway files to the package BBFMM2D.
+BBFMM2D is written in C++ (https://github.com/sivaramambikasaran/BBFMM2D).
+For usage within a Matlab code,  the mexBBFMM2D can be used, which is the Matlab MEX gateway files to the package BBFMM2D.

 The FMM performs the multiplication by an approximation that relies on Chebyshev interpolation to construct low-rank approximations for well-separated clusters of the kernel.
 In addition the use of Singular Value Decomposition ensures that the computational cost is minimal.
 The method has an approximation error that can be controlled by input parameters, which can be adjusted depending on the accuracy required.

-This is the Matlab MEX gateway files to the package [BBFMM2D](https://github.com/sivaramambikasaran/BBFMM2D).
-BBFMM2D provides a __O(N)__ solution to compute matrix-matrix product Q*H, where Q(x,y) is a kernel matrix of size N x N, and N is the number of unknown values at points (x,y) in a 2D domain.
-H is a N x m matrix with N >> m.

 ###Disclaimer

-This is a quick-start guide with easy to follow instructions on how to set up and use BBFMM2D in Matlab, with example m-files that can be used to perform matrix-vector and matrix-matrix multiplication.
+This is a quick-start guide with easy to follow instructions on how to set up and use mexBBFMM2D in Matlab, with an example m-file that can be used to perform matrix-vector and matrix-matrix multiplication.
 A reasonably good knowledge of Matlab is assumed and minimal understanding of the FMM  theory is needed.

 For a more involved description of the code and the method please see [here](https://github.com/sivaramambikasaran/BBFMM2D), and for a full description of the algorithm see __Reference__.

-In this guide, we will use the example of the multiplication of a Gaussian covariance matrix Q (termed as Gaussian kernel) with a random vector b, and a random matrix B consisting of k column vectors.
-However, the method can also be applied for other smooth kernels.
+In this guide, we will use the example of the multiplication of a Gaussian covariance matrix Q (termed as Gaussian kernel) with a matrix H. The method can also be applied for other smooth kernels (see Appendix).

 ###Quick start guide

 ####Step 1:  Download the code and supporting software

-####Step 1A:  Check if you have MEX and MATLAB Symbolic Math Toolbox set up in Matlab
+####Step 1a:  Check if you have MEX and MATLAB Symbolic Math Toolbox set up in Matlab

 This package relies on MATLAB MEX functions and MATLAB Symbolic Math Toolbox.
 In order to use MEX functions, you should setup mex.